 These exposures are valued based on a market consensus (combining the fair value estimates given by several banks), plus a liquidity add-on to obtain a conservative measurement.
-Loans & Receivables on October 1, 2008.
-Societe Generale has no loan origination activity in Spain or the
+Part of the portfolio was transferred from the trading portfolio to Loans & Receivables on October 1, 2008.

+Societe Generale has no loan origination activity in Spain or the UK.